Masha and the Bear: Panda

 Panda is a panda cub and the Bear's young cousin from China.
 He and Masha are rivals, often bickering every time he comes for a visit, but they occasionally get along and have fun together.

-Recurring
+Recurring characters

+King Lion III

+A lion wearing a crown, who is a good friend of the bear.
+He sometimes visits the bear, to play together the game of chess or for collective outdoor adventures.
+He was always disturbed by Masha, sometimes being advised to him not to help bear as a king is not supposed to help anyone.
+Once the lion offered his crown to Masha, making her a queen for temporary basis.

 Whiskers n' Stripes

-A Siberian tiger who is Bear's best friend from their days performing together in the Moscow circus.
+An Amur tiger or also known as a Siberian tiger who is Bear's best friend from their days performing together in the Moscow circus.

-The Black Bear
+Rival Bear

-A Himalayan black bear, who is Bear's worst enemy and Bear's chief rival for the attentions of the She-Bear.
-The Black Bear has an arrogant and unsportsmanlike personality, cheating to win against Masha in a tennis game, and laughing at her when she grows gigantic.
-Bear's biggest fear is if Black Bear and She-Bear marry, which is shown in Game Over when Bear imagines what will happen if he plays games his whole life.
+A Himalayan bear, who is Bear's worst enemy and Bear's chief rival for the attentions of the Lady Bear.
+The Rival Bear has an arrogant and unsportsmanlike personality, cheating to win against Masha in a tennis game, and laughing at her when she grows gigantic.
+Bear's biggest fear is if Black Bear and Lady Bear marry, which is shown in Game Over when Bear imagines what will happen if he plays games his whole life.

 Penguin

 An Adélie penguin that first appears in "The Foundling", as an egg that Masha finds and makes the Bear hatch.
 The Penguin quickly imprints on the Bear as his parental-figure and the Bear forms a sincere bond with him, but chooses to send the Penguin to live in Antarctica for his own health.
 Even so, they stay in touch and the Penguin once visited.